wildfly-extras/creaper/README.md

 - [Core Management Concepts](https://docs.jboss.org/author/display/WFLY10/Core+management+concepts)
 - [Management API Reference](https://docs.jboss.org/author/display/WFLY10/Management+API+reference)

+## Structure
+Creaper consists of several artifacts (modules), where the most significant are core, commands and testsuite:

+### Creaper-core
+It is the most important part which contains all the APIs and abstraction for doing management operations in a user friendly fashion.

+### Creaper-commands
+It enhances creaper-core by providing implementations of commonly used commands.
+The goal is to host in this project only the commonly used commands.
+For commands which are not so commonly used, they should be written in separate projects as extensions of the creaper and maintained there.

+### Creaper-testsuite
+Contains integration tests for the operations, commands and other functionalities provided by creaper, which are executed against different versions of JBoss AS 7/WildFly making sure that Creaper remains rock solid piece of code :-)

 ## Install

 Creaper artifacts are available in Maven Central.
 However, they are primarily